Billy Turner (American football)

-William Mason Turner (born October 17, 1991) is an American football offensive tackle for the National Football League (NFL).
-He was drafted by the Miami Dolphins in the third round of the 2014 NFL Draft.
-He played college football at North Dakota State.
+William Mason Turner (born October 17, 1991) is an American former professional football offensive tackle.
+He was selected by the Miami Dolphins in the third round of the 2014 NFL draft.
+He played college football for the North Dakota State Bison.

-High school career
+Early life

 Turner attended Mounds View High School in Arden Hills, Minnesota.
 He was an all-state lineman for the Mustangs football team, helping compile a 26–8 record, winning section titles, and advancing to state playoffs all three years during his career.

 College career

 Turner attended North Dakota State University from 2010 to 2013.
 In 2010, Turner started in 12 games.
 In 2011, he started 14 games.
-In 2012, Turner started in 15 games and was named to the all-Missouri Valley Football Conference first-team.
+In 2012, Turner started in 15 games and was named to the all-Missouri Valley Football Conference (MVFC) first-team.
 In 2013, he made all 15 starts at left tackle and was responsible for zero quarterback sacks.
-He was named All-Missouri Valley Football Conference first-team and two-time Offensive Lineman of the Week.
-He was a consensus FCS All-American in 2012 and 2013 and was part of three FCS national championship teams.
+He was named All-MVFC first-team and two-time Offensive Lineman of the Week.
+He was a consensus Football Championship Subdivision (FCS) All-American in 2012 and 2013 and was part of three FCS national championship teams.
 He participated in the 2014 Senior Bowl.
-He was one of the top small-school prospects of the 2014 NFL Draft.
+He was one of the top small-school prospects of the 2014 NFL draft.

 Professional career

-2014 NFL Draft
+Pre-draft

 Projected as a second-to-third round selection by CBS Sports, Turner was the highest selected North Dakota State player since Lamar Gordon in 2002.
-He was drafted in the third round (67th overall) by the Miami Dolphins.

 Miami Dolphins

+Turner was selected in the third round (67th overall) by the Miami Dolphins.

-On October 9, 2016, Turner was forced into the starting lineup with starting left tackle, Branden Albert, out with an illness and backup left tackle, Laremy Tunsil, out with an injured ankle.
-After giving up 3 sacks and 2 quarterback pressures to the Tennessee Titans, Turner, along with Dallas Thomas, was released by the Dolphins.
+On October 9, 2016, Turner was forced into the starting lineup with starting left tackle, Branden Albert, out with an illness, and backup left tackle, Laremy Tunsil, out with an injured ankle.
+After giving up 3 sacks and 2 quarterback pressures in a game against the Tennessee Titans, Turner was released by the Dolphins, alongside Dallas Thomas.